Openfort vs Turnkey

 Open-source embedded wallets, secure backend wallets

-Turnkey provides TEE-based key infrastructure, but you are dependent on their proprietary signing service.
-Openfort offers Opensigner, an open-source and self-hostable embedded wallet solution that guarantees you always own your users' keys and data.
+Turnkey provides TEE-based key infrastructure focused on enterprise and treasury use cases, but you are dependent on their proprietary signing service.
+Openfort offers Opensigner, an open-source and self-hostable embedded wallet solution that gives enterprises compliance control and flexibility with less dependency on the wallet provider.
+You always own your users' keys and data.
 For server-side use cases, Openfort also provides TEE backend wallets that securely store private keys and enable automatic transactions with granular permissions, ideal for backend automation, AI agents, and any workflow that requires server-side signing without exposing keys.

 Smart accounts and gasless transactions, included

-With Turnkey, you only get gas sponsorship at enterprise tier.
-Openfort treats smart accounts as first-class citizens with native support and includes built-in gasless transactions at free tier.
-With session keys, batched transactions, and a policy engine, Openfort delivers the complete account abstraction stack so you can ship without assembling it yourself.
+Turnkey supports gas sponsorship and 7702 smart accounts, but gasless transactions are only available on custom plans, and custom email templates, custom domains, and SMS authentication require custom tiers.
+Openfort treats smart accounts as first-class citizens with native support and includes built-in gasless transactions starting from the free tier.
+With session keys, batched transactions, and a policy engine, Openfort delivers the complete account abstraction stack ready to use out of the box.

 The complete wallet stack

-Turnkey excels at low-level key infrastructure with policy engines and attestations around the TEE, making it a strong choice for projects that need full traceability and compliance around key management.
-Openfort complements this by providing the rest of the stack that Turnkey leaves to you: transaction orchestration with paymaster-powered gas sponsorship, authentication orchestration with any identity provider, and production-ready UI components.
-For the majority of use cases, Openfort lets you ship a complete wallet experience with familiar developer tools instead of building each layer from scratch.
+Turnkey excels at low-level key infrastructure with policy engines and attestations around the TEE, with a focus on company and treasury-based wallets—the Pro tier includes only 2,000 wallets and features like key quorum cater to enterprise customers.
+Openfort complements this by providing the rest of the stack: transaction orchestration with paymaster-powered gas sponsorship, authentication orchestration with any identity provider, and production-ready UI components.
+With self-hostable Opensigner, Openfort offers less dependency on the wallet provider, giving enterprises the compliance control and flexibility to own their infrastructure.

 Higher is better (normalized to 100%)